LamekaRjeggr/SatoshiVoting/README.md

 ### Protocol
 To create a universally accessible voting system on Bitcoin or Lightning networks, **consider** a method where votes are represented by transactions sent to specific addresses representing different voting **choices**.
 Any wallet could send microtransactions to these addresses to vote.
 The vote tally can be verified by checking the balance or transaction count of these addresses.
 Implementing a smart contract or a protocol layer like DLCs could further automate vote tallying and verification.
 This setup promotes wallet-agnostic voting while leveraging the transparency and immutability of blockchain for vote verification.

-### Setup
-First, we would need to set up a system to facilitate the voting process.
-This could be a website or application where users can participate in the vote.
-Integrating **Decentralization** principles in the setup phase could enhance the #CensorshipResistance of the platform.

-### User Registration
-Users would need to register is some way to insure votes are real people and in the locality they say if chosen, providing a #Bitcoin address where they want their satoshis returned after the vote.
-Utilizing **Public Key Cryptography** could further secure the user registration process.

 ### Voting Options
 Define the voting options as well as the associated Bitcoin addresses.
 Each voting option should have a unique Bitcoin address where users can send their satoshis to cast their vote.
 The design of voting options could benefit from the **Simplicity And Flexibility** inherent in Nostr, as discussed previously.